anishsingh20/anishsingh20/README.md

 ### Who is Anish Singh Walia:question::point_down:

-I am an experienced professional with **about 4-6 years** of experience and a strong background in **customer-success/customer-experience, virtualization, Linux(shell scripting), Data Science, Machine learning and AI, R and Python programming, Hybrid cloud deployments, API technologies, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences**.
+I am an experienced professional with **about 5+ years** of experience and a strong background in **customer-success/customer-experience, virtualization, Linux(shell scripting), Data Science, Machine learning and AI, R and Python programming, Hybrid cloud deployments, API technologies, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences**.

 I have a vision and mission to educate others in any way possible and learn as much as possible.
-I write tutorials, blogs, and KBs and have developed curriculum, training plans and delivered technical sessions for new hires and my team in my work experience.
+I write tutorials, blogs, and KBs and have developed curriculum and training plans and delivered technical sessions for new hires and my team in my work experience.

 I am also passionate about learning new technologies and enjoy sharing my knowledge as an avid technical writer and blogger on the above technologies.